rombrew/phobia/README.md

 * Terminal voltage sensing to reduce the effect of Dead-Time (**EXPERIMENTAL**).
 * Operation at low or zero speed:
 	* Forced control that applies a current vector without feedback to force rotor turn.
+	* Freewheeling mode as a special case of forced control.
 	* High frequency injection (HFI) based on magnetic saliency.
 	* Hall Sensors or Quadrature Encoder (**TODO**).
 * Control loops: